Sylva, North Carolina: Etymology

 According to popular accounts, Sylva is named after William D. Sylva, a Danish handyman who spent a month in the home of General E. R. Hampton, who owned much of the land later developed as downtown Sylva.
-When the town applied for a post office, Hampton asked his young daughter Mae what the town's name should be.
-She liked the handyman so much she said, "Sylva."
-This account is disputed: according to a 21st-century investigation, the handyman William D. Sylva was not Danish, and it is likely that his surname was not Sylva.
+When the town applied for a post office, Hampton asked his young daughter, Mae, what the town's name should be.
+She liked the handyman so much that she said, "Sylva."
+This account is disputed.
+According to a 21st-century investigation, the handyman, William D. Sylva, was not Danish, and it is likely that his surname was not Sylva.
 His last name was "Selvey;" the letter that he wrote to the town was likely in Portuguese, not Danish; and he was probably from the Little Canada Community.
-His daughter's maiden last name was Selvey according to genealogical archives.
+His daughter's maiden last name was Selvey, according to genealogical archives.
 Her daughter (who recently came to the town) said that her grandfather's surname was "Selvey" instead.

 History

-The town became the county seat in 1913 after the county voted to move the seat from Webster to Sylva, which gained a railroad station.
-Subsequently, Webster declined, as the railroad had not established a stop in that town.
+The town became the county seat in 1913, after the county voted to move the seat from Webster to Sylva, which had gained a railroad station.
+Subsequently, Webster declined, as the railroad had not established a stop there.
 Many businesses followed the court and railroad to Sylva.
 The Jackson County Courthouse was constructed in 1914 and is located on a hill at the end of Main Street in downtown Sylva.
-The building no longer serves as the official courthouse; the Justice Center was constructed in 1994 a few blocks away.
+The building no longer serves as the official courthouse; the Justice Center, was constructed in 1994 a few blocks away.
 Since 2011, the Jackson County Courthouse has been the site of the Jackson County Public Library.